 - Hits Per Second: The number of hits made on the server by users.
-This statistics benefits to determine the amount of load users generate, with respect to a number of hits.
+These statistics benefits to determine the number of load users generate, with respect to a number of hits.

 - Throughput: The amount of throughput on the Web server during the test which is measured in bytes.
 Throughput means the amount of data that the users received from the server at any given time.
 This statistic helps to evaluate the amount of load that users generate.